-The Forest Productivity and Management research programme addresses how the physical environment, forest management and biological factors affect productivity, composition, structure, and diversity of forest ecosystems.
+The Forest Productivity and Management research programme addressed how the physical environment, forest management and biological factors affect productivity, composition, structure, and diversity of forest ecosystems.

-We also look at how management intensification, can lead to increases in profitability for growers, increases in sustainable raw material, diversity, and carbon sequestration of terrestrial ecosystems.
+The project looked at how management intensification can lead to increases in profitability for growers, increases in sustainable raw material, diversity, and carbon sequestration of terrestrial ecosystems.